French Negation: Your Ultimate Guide to Negative Adverbs, Adjectives, Pronouns and More

 (Don’t open the window).

-While the ne… pas construction that we’ve covered above is technically a negative adverb, there are more.
-This means that other adverbs can be used in the place of pas or alongside pas in negative constructions to negate the action of the verb.
+While the ne… pas construction is technically a negative adverb, other adverbs can either be used in place of or alongside pas to negate the verb.

 Check out these additional negative adverbs:

 (I have not yet seen that movie).